Development Status of the KIPM Detector Consortium: Conclusion

 \section{Conclusion}

+The KIPM Detector Consortium is advancing phonon-mediated detectors for low-energy rare event searches, primarily DM direct detection.
+The experiments and simulations discussed in this work used single-resonator devices and a focused light source, and exhibit position-dependence of the phonon collection efficiency.
+While this implies $\sigma_{E_\mathrm{dep}}$ quoted for single-resonator devices is not applicable to diffusive sources (including DM), ultimately, the Consortium is moving to multiple-resonator devices with high surface coverage (\S\ref{sec:near_term_improvements}).
+The position dependence in such a detector will be much more modest due to the larger density of sensors.
+Furthermore, this will allow for position reconstruction~\cite{Moore2012a}, and correction for the position dependence of $\eta$.

-The KIPM Detector Consortium is advancing phonon-mediated detectors for low-energy rare event searches, primarily dark matter direct detection.
-Near-term improvements to the resonator and device design optimizing for phonon collection efficiency will enable deployment of detectors with $\sigma_{E_\mathrm{dep}}=2.7(3.3)$ eV and a target mass of 1(27) grams.
-To reach meV-scale resolutions, we are developing a new resonator architecture that incorporate quasiparticle trapping into low-$T_c$ materials: the PAA-KIPM detector.
-These advanced designs, coupled with an evolving understanding of pulse shape, make KIPM detectors an exciting option for sub-GeV DM searches and other applications.
+Near-term improvements to the resonator and device design optimizing for phonon collection efficiency are projected to enable deployment of multi-resonator detectors with $\sigma_{E_\mathrm{dep}}=2.7(3.3)$ eV and a target mass of 1(27) grams.
+To reach meV-scale resolutions, we are developing a new resonator architecture that incorporate quasiparticle trapping into low-$T_c$ materials: the PAA-KIPM detector, with a projected single-resonator energy resolution of $\sigma_{E_\mathrm{abs}}=\mathscr{O}(1$ meV).
+These advanced designs, which must be validated experimentally, coupled with an evolving understanding of pulse shape make KIPM detectors an exciting option for sub-GeV DM searches and other applications.